Tesla Cybertruck Tug Of War With Ford F-150 Shown In Better Video

 Gallery: Tesla Cybertruck Pickup Truck Debut

 From the video, it’s obvious that the F-150 is spinning just its rear wheels and one can assume this is a rear-wheel-drive model.
-We can’t identify the powertrain under the hood but if it's indeed an RWD model, this leaves the 2.7-liter EcoBoost as the most obvious option.
+We can’t identify the powertrain under the hood but if it's indeed an RWD model, this leaves the 325-hp 2.7-liter EcoBoost as the most logical option.
 Then there’s the weight – our educated guess is that the Cybertruck is some 1,000-1,500 pounds (450-680 kilograms) heavier but this is just an assumption as we don't have exact and official details.

 Simply put, the F-150 used in this video is noticeably lighter, cheaper, and probably significantly underpowered compared to its all-electric opponent – and in tug of war competitions, it’s the engine output and weight of the vehicle that basically decide the winner.
 Also, the Cybertruck appears to be the one taking the slack and building forward momentum before the F-150 starts doing anything.
 Add to that the lack of an AWD system on the F-150 and a locking rear differential, plus the instant torque of the Cybertruck due to its all-electric powertrain.